Wildlife & Landscapes

 We will wake early to photograph sunrise on the Tetons and early morning wildlife.
 As the sun rises will explore lesser traveled roads in Northern Jackson Hole in search of wildlife before returning to the lodge for an early lunch with time for a mid-day break and a photo-processing class for anyone interested in learning about image management, editing, post processing and outputting images for different uses.

 We will then return to the field for more great photography opportunities in the softer light of late afternoon and evening.
 The exact locations and topics will depend on current conditions, group interest and the successes of our previous field time.
 Flexibility in our schedule will allow us to take advantage of any wildlife sightings in addition to other photographic opportunities.
-After sunset, we will again return to the lodge for a late dinner.
+After sunset, we will again return to town for a late dinner.

 Meals Included: Breakfast, Lunch, Dinner